hjiang/role-model/README.md

 });
 ~~~

-As of this writing, BearyChat is the only supported service, but it is
+As of this writing, BearyChat and Zulip are the only supported service, but it is
-very easy to add support to other services.
+very easy to add support to other services (look at `lib\zulip.js` for an example).
 Please contribute.
 In the above example, the credentials were read from environment variables which can be set on the LeanCloud web console.

 The returned object has three properties:
 * `expressApp` - an Express app instance, which you can use to add